 The organisation works in partnership to offer school to school support outside of the Academy Trust.
 The Trust has selected representatives on a variety of committees and boards across the authority.
-HCAT also purchases certain services from the local authorities for example catering which exceed £1million.
+HCAT also purchases certain services from the local authorities.